NintendoLink07/MythicIOGrabber/RecentChanges.md

 ### Fixed

+- [ApplicationViewer] The progress panel will now correctly be populated with data.

-- [GroupManager] Showing indepth data will now correctly use the chosen player's realm instead of your own one.
+- [GroupManager] Showing indepth data will now correctly use the chosen player's realm instead of your own.

 - [Progress] The vault status icon now gets when looking at the PVP overview.